filipdumitrascu/ml_applied/README.md

 | **Weighted avg**    | 0.83      | 0.81   | 0.81     | 7929    |
 Accuracy (Random Forest): 0.8135

-Modelul Random Forest a obținut o acuratețe generală de 81.35% în clasificarea popularității articolelor de știri, oferind rezultate aproape identice cu arborele de decizie individual, dar cu un plus de robustețe și stabilitate.
+The Random Forest model achieved an overall accuracy of 81.35% in classifying the popularity of news articles, providing results almost identical to the individual decision tree, but with added robustness and stability.
-- Performanța este foarte bună pentru clasele „Slightly Popular”, „Moderately Popular” și „Popular”, care reprezintă majoritatea setului.
-Acestea au f1-score-uri de peste 0.70 și un recall foarte ridicat.
+- Performance is very good for the "Slightly Popular," "Moderately Popular," and "Popular" classes, which represent the majority of the set.
+These have f1-scores above 0.70 and a very high recall.
-- Clasa „Unpopular” este captată bine în recall (0.80), dar suferă la precizie (0.33), ceea ce sugerează un număr mare de clasificări false pozitive.
+- The "Unpopular" class is well captured in recall (0.80), but suffers in accuracy (0.33), suggesting a large number of false positive classifications.
-- Clasa „Viral” are din nou dificultăți de identificare, cu un recall de doar 0.24, deși precizia este bună (0.84), similar cu Decision Tree.
+- The "Viral" class again has identification difficulties, with a recall of only 0.24, although the precision is good (0.84), similar to Decision Tree.

-Modelul a fost antrenat cu următorii hiperparametri:
+The model was trained with the following hyperparameters:
-- n_estimators=100: o pădure de 100 de arbori,
+- n_estimators=100: a forest of 100 trees,
-- max_depth=20: pentru a permite învățarea relațiilor complexe,
+- max_depth=20: to allow learning complex relationships,
-- min_samples_leaf=2: pentru a reduce overfitting-ul pe frunze mici,
+- min_samples_leaf=2: to reduce overfitting on small leaves,
-- criterion='entropy': pentru a maximiza câștigul informațional,- class_weight='balanced': pentru a contrabalansa distribuția inegală a claselor.
+- criterion='entropy': to maximize information gain, - class_weight='balanced': to counterbalance the uneven distribution of classes.

-Astfel, Random Forest este un model solid pentru această sarcină, oferind un echilibru foarte bun între precizie și generalizare.
-Pentru clasele subreprezentate, performanța poate fi îmbunătățită prin tehnici de oversampling, creșterea numărului de estimatori sau ajustarea ponderii claselor.
+Thus, Random Forest is a solid model for this task, offering a very good balance between accuracy and generalization.
+For underrepresented classes, performance can be improved by oversampling techniques, increasing the number of estimators, or adjusting class weights.

-#### Regresie Logistica
+#### Logistic Regression

 ![alt text](images/news_popularity/algorithms/logistic_regression_news.png)